 I asked the director how many people he had working in his second office, which I had never been to.
 He said there were 8 people working there.
 This didn’t seem right, so I visited this “second office” and found it was just a front – it was one of those places that people use to forward mail to other businesses.
 There were no staff members, just one person on reception.

 The next day I again asked the director how many people worked at the other office.
 When he replied 8.
-I told him that I’d been to the “second office” and knew he was lying.
-I was recording him, and at the end of the conversation I showed him the recorder.
+I told him that I’d been to the “second office” and knew he wasn’t being honest.

 This taught me two very valuable lessons.